Applying for Scripted and Non-fiction funding

 • fairness.

-These investment principles allow us to assess the business case for each application alongside the application’s cultural case and how it contributes to these three funding goals.
+These investment principles allow us to assess the business case for each application alongside the application’s cultural case and how it contributes to our strategic goals.
+In particular, the goals that relate to our funding of Scripted and Non-fiction content are.

-1. Valued content: New Zealand audiences value local content that matters.
+1. Engage: New Zealand audiences discover, value and enjoy diverse local content

 Process in detail